-Information and resources to help your business stay safe.
+Information and resources to help your business stay safe during COVID-19.

-Having a healthy business during COVID-19 means having strong safety protocols in place.
-It means doing everything you can to take care of your employees and yourself, while being a community leader and role model.
+Having a healthy business during COVID-19 means having strong safety protocols in place and doing everything you can to take care of your employees and yourself, while being a community leader and role model.
 Healthy staff and healthy customers means healthy businesses.

-Employers also should monitor for communicable diseases related information relevant to their area and industry from public health officials and the provincial health officer in order to guide additional measures that may be needed in their workplace during any periods of higher risk
+Employers should monitor for communicable diseases related information relevant to their area and industry from public health officials and the provincial health officer in order to guide additional measures that may be needed in their workplace during any periods of higher risk.

 Please note: a mask is not a replacement for other measures such as staying home when ill and handwashing.